 I am advised that the sole focus of Revenue is on whether the trader concerned has appropriate Gaming Licences and Gaming Machine Licences.
 Irrespective of whether a local authority has adopted a resolution under Part III of the 1956 Act, Revenue carries out a standard procedure when engaging with traders who have been identified as making gaming machines available for play in the public place.
 Such traders are issued with a 21-day warning letter warning that it is an offence under section 43 of the Finance Act 1975 to make a gaming machine available for play without the required gaming machine licence and this includes a warning that failure to comply with licensing requirements may lead to seizure of the unlicensed gaming machines.
 This is followed up by similar 14-day and 7-day warning letters where necessary.
 If the trader concerned has not complied with the licensing requirements by this point, the machines are subject to seizure by Revenue.
 This approach places the onus entirely on the trader concerned to establish if he or she is in a position to obtain a gaming machine licence.

-I understand that at the outset of the compliance project, Revenue did make enquiries to confirm the position of all local authorities in relation to whether they had adopted a resolution under Part III of the Gaming and Lotteries Act 1956.
+I understand that at the outset of the compliance project, Revenue did make inquiries to confirm the position of all local authorities in relation to whether they had adopted a resolution under Part III of the Gaming and Lotteries Act 1956.
 In a number of cases, the resolutions concerned were adopted over previous decades and there were difficulties in establishing the position in relation to a number of local authority areas.
 In addition, the widespread reorganisation of local authorities in 2014 resulted in a lack of clarity as to previous resolutions that may have been made.
 Ultimately, Revenue determined that it was for the individual traders concerned to clarify their position with regard to the 1956 Act.
 The trader must apply to a District Court for a certificate for a Gaming Licence and the relevant local authority is placed on notice of the District Court application.
 If a certificate for a gaming licence is granted by the District Court, the trader can apply to Revenue for a Gaming Licence.
 If the trader is unable to obtain a certificate for a Gaming Licence, he or she is not in a position to apply to Revenue for a Gaming Licence and Revenue will, following reasonable warning, be able to take enforcement action.
 I am advised that this approach allows Revenue to deploy its resources in the most efficient manner possible under the project.
 Revenue has not been in contact with the Comptroller and Auditor General in relation to this issue.